Shivamm08/CuraVoice/README.md

 ## LLM

-CuraVoice leverages a Large Language Model (LLM) of size 12.5 GB, fine-tuned for medical symptom analysis, disease prediction, and treatment recommendations.
+CuraVoice leverages a Large Language Model (LLM), which is fine-tuned for medical symptom analysis, disease prediction, and treatment recommendations.
 The model, optimized using 4-bit quantization with BitsAndBytesConfig, is efficient yet requires a GPU with sufficient VRAM for smooth training and inference.
 The LLM is pre-trained and further fine-tuned on medical-specific datasets, such as Wiki Medical Terms, using Low-Rank Adaptation (LoRA) to enhance its accuracy for healthcare-related queries.

 The model processes multilingual input by translating user queries into English via Google Translator.
 It generates context-aware responses using a robust text generation pipeline, which are then translated back to the user’s preferred language and optionally converted to speech using Google TTS for accessibility.
 The LLM directory is specified in app.py and can be downloaded either via the provided Google Drive link or automatically by the app at runtime.